Book a Call

 Share, Discuss, Challenge

-If you find value here, don’t keep it a secret.
-Repost, comment, argue with me—whatever moves the conversation forward.
-Let’s shift the default setting in marketing from “I know” to “Let’s find out.”
-Let’s celebrate curiosity as the supreme competitive advantage.
-And remember: the moment you think you’ve got it all figured out is the moment you start losing your edge.
-Stay curious.
-Stay learn-it-all.
+If you find value here, don’t keep it hidden.
+Repost, comment, argue—anything that sparks more curiosity.
+Let’s replace the default setting of “I know” with “Let’s find out.”
+The moment you think you’ve got it all locked down is when you start losing your edge.
+Keep asking, keep experimenting—stay learn-it-all.

-If you find value here, don’t keep it a secret.
-Repost, comment, argue with me—whatever moves the conversation forward.
-Let’s shift the default setting in marketing from “I know” to “Let’s find out.”
-Let’s celebrate curiosity as the supreme competitive advantage.
-And remember: the moment you think you’ve got it all figured out is the moment you start losing your edge.
-Stay curious.
-Stay learn-it-all.
+If you find value here, don’t keep it hidden.
+Repost, comment, argue—anything that sparks more curiosity.
+Let’s replace the default setting of “I know” with “Let’s find out.”
+The moment you think you’ve got it all locked down is when you start losing your edge.
+Keep asking, keep experimenting—stay learn-it-all.

 Work with us